AdguardTeam/KnowledgeBase/docs/general/userscripts.md

 The content of a userstyle is plain CSS with support for the [`@-moz-document` at-rule](https://developer.mozilla.org/en-US/docs/Web/CSS/@document).
 The `media-document()` function is not supported.
-The userstyle will only be applied on pages that match one or more of the `@-moz-document` rules.
+The userstyle will only be applied to pages that match one or more of the `@-moz-document` rules.
 If the userstyle does not contain any `@-moz-document` rules, it will not be applied.

 ### Example